caldav/brand-store-doc/create.md

 A few things to know when asking for a store:

-* A brand store can be empty or inherit all snaps from another store.
+* A brand store can be empty or inherit some or all snaps from another store.
 This is a choice you need to make at creation time.
 * Stores can be open for all uploaders or restricted to a selected list
 * Stores can enforce manual reviews for each upload or rely on the automated review process (and apply further security policies as needed)